Squarespace to a headless CMS

 • Run Squarespace Commerce as the core of the business and need a commerce-first replatform.
 Different scope.
 Talk to us first

-• Need a designer-first DIY workflow with no developer involvement.
+• Want a designer-first workflow with no developer involvement.
 That is what Squarespace is good at

 • Are not sure yet what is wrong.
 Start with a Headless Audit